forcedotcom/salesforcedx-vscode/docs/articles/troubleshooting.md

 1. Opened a Salesforce DX project that has a valid `sfdx-project.json` file.
 1. Opened the Salesforce DX project as a top-level folder.
-1. Installed Java 1.8; you will see a warning if it's not installed.
+1. Installed Java 8 or Java 11; you will see a warning if it's not installed.

 If you’ve checked all of the above and nothing is working, check for errors in VS Code itself.
 In the VS Code menu bar, select **Help** > **Toggle Developer Tools**, click **Console**, and search for relevant messages.